nightpanda2810/Pixels_Dice_RO/README.md

         * I do not believe this is worth fixing, as it will require a significant re-write of the Chrome extension.
 Most items are done dynamically, and fixing this requires targeting most items specifically, making the code more complex.
 * Pathbuilder
     * Not all modifiers are supported.
+* Required software
+    * VLC Media Player must be installed to lauch the companion app.

 ### Limitations